ersiko/puppet-hiera-lab/README.md

 - `/etc/puppet/data/env/dev/role/webserver.yaml`:
 Just adding the webpage::connection_string variable, setting it to connect to a dev server.

-Now you can check all prod an dev servers how they get their own mysql server to connect to.
+Now you can check all prod and dev servers how they get their own mysql server to connect to.

 ## Seventh step: Mixing environment and datacenter and roles for variables
 Our mysql server was a bit overloaded and it wasn't performing well on the cross-datacenter read queries, so we decided to spin up a read-replica in the same datacenter as the webservers.
 All write queries will still go to the mysql master, but the reads will be dramatically improved.
 How can we do that?
 Exactly the same way we've been doing it so far.